ramkyc/fyers/docs/user_guide.md

     -   **When to use it:** This is your primary tool for **deep debugging**.
 If a trade didn't happen when you thought it should have, this log will tell you why.

 #### Trading Activity Logs (Permanent Archive)

-This is the main section at the bottom of the dashboard where you can review the **permanent, saved history of any past run**—whether it was a backtest or a live paper trading session.

--   **Portfolio Log:** This shows how your portfolio's value changed over time.
-It is only populated by **live paper trading sessions**, not by backtests.
--   **Trade Log:** This is the **permanent, database record** of every single trade from the run you select in the dropdown.
-Use this to audit and analyze trades from any past session.

-### Deploying for Live Trading & Archiving (Production Environment)

-The live trading component is designed to be an automated, scheduled process, typically run on a server (like an AWS EC2 instance).

 -   **Entry Point**: `src/tick_collector.py`
 -   **Functionality**:
     -   At 9:14 AM on market days, it starts the `LiveTradingEngine`.